Xinyi-Lai/Covid19PolicyHelper/README.md

 1. **The crucial role that cloud computing plays in data analysis.**

 Both partners of our team are undergraduates in non-CS majors, and this is our first time touching AWS or any other cloud service system.
-It did take us a while to figure out where to incorporate all those into AWS, but soon we saw the great potentials and capability of AWS.
+It did take us a while to figure out where to incorporate our tasks into AWS, but soon we saw the great potentials and capability of AWS.

 2.  **A slight change in early-stage transmission rate could lead to a completely different ending.**